-Mangosuthu Buthelezi to step down as IFP leader - Eyewitness News — Nigeria Today
+Buthelezi steps down - Herald live — Nigeria Today

 |

-Inkosi Mangosuthu Buthelezi, who has been leading the party since its inception in 1975. says he will step down from the party's leadership at its next elective conference.
-FILE: Inkatha Freedom Party leader Mangosuthu Buthelezi.
-Mangosuthu Buthelezi.

-IFP's Mangosuthu Buthelezi to step down
+IFP leader Mangosuthu Buthelezi to step down

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.